ayrt-n/invesddit/README.md

 ## Features / Demo

 One of the goals for this project was to replicate a number of features offered by Reddit in order to help improve the user experience offered by the typical finance-related forums.
-The following section will highlight some of the main features:
+The following section highlights some of the main features:

 ### Infinite Scroll Pagination